kaisugi/hyperdoc2vec/README.md

 This repo also contains an example of papers and citations (check `/data` folder).
 Indeed this is a "toy" example and you cannot expect meaningful results from it.

 Since the authors did not release not only source codes but datasets, the correctness of this implementation cannot be checked.
-If you have any doubts or question, please open an issue.
+If you have any doubts or questions, please open an issue.

 ## Requirements